How to build a comprehensive B2B content marketing strategy

 Consequently, our team has researched keywords related to these topics, and our content strategy covers topics based on those keywords.

-There’s also another useful trick that you can add to your content arsenal – use social media to gauge how well your audience responds to a topic.
+Another useful trick to add to your content arsenal is to use social media to gauge how well your audience responds to a topic.

 A case in point is Larry Kim, CEO of MobileMonkey, who tweeted an infographic about an entrepreneur’s mind.
-The tweet quickly gained traction and Larry ended up writing a blog post based on the topic.
+The tweet quickly gained traction, and Larry ended up writing a blog post about the topic.

 Before you proceed any further, you also need to take into account how you would distribute your content.
 Without a plan over here, the content that you work so hard to produce stays backstage, having never made it to the spotlight.

-Some questions to ask yourself as you plan to promote content on a social network as per CMI are:
+Some questions to ask yourself as you plan to promote content on a social network are:

 • What is the right tone for this platform?

-• What sort of content does the audience enjoy this network?
+• What sort of content does the audience enjoy on this network?

 • What is the ideal content posting frequency?